-ND = Not detected above method detection limit of 0.50 $\mu$ g/L. Sampling required an a monthly basis equivalency permit, except for one pH reading that exceeded the upper limit by 0.1 SU in December.
+The carbon vessels for the system effectively removed the contaminants from the influent groundwater.
+System effluent data were below the regulatory limit specified in the SPDES equivalency permit, except for one pH reading that exceeded the upper limit by 0.4 SU in December.
 This was due to the naturally occurring variation in the pH of the groundwater and not due to the treatment process (Table 3.2.11-1).

 The mass of VOCs removed from the aquifer by the Airport/LIPA Treatment System was calculated using the average flow rates for each monitoring period (Table F-35) in combination with the TVOC concentration in the carbon unit's influent, to calculate the pounds per month removed.
-The plot of cumulative mass of VOCs removed vs. time (Figure 3.2.11-5) shows that 29 pounds of VOCs were removed during 2013, with a total of 364 pounds removed since system start-up.
+The plot of cumulative mass of VOCs removed vs. time (Figure 3.2.11-5) shows that 24 pounds of VOCs were removed during 2014, with a total of 390 pounds removed since system start-up.